freedomofpress/securedrop-docs/docs/journalist/svs.rst

 - Double-clicking archives in ZIP or gzip format will invoke the **File Roller** application to extract the contents to the same location.

+- Double-clicking decrypted messages or documents will attempt to open them in a default application suitable for the file type.

 - On Tails 4, double-clicking files that end in ``.gpg`` will attempt to decrypt the contents to the same directory.
 If you have configured a passphrase for your *Submission Key*, you will be prompted for it.

-- On Tails 5.1 or greater, double-clicking the ``.gpg`` file will launch an application called **Kleopatra**, from which you can decrypt the file and save the result to the same directory.
+- On Tails 5, double-clicking the ``.gpg`` file will launch an application called **Kleopatra**, from which you can decrypt the file and save the result to the same directory.

-.. note:: On Tails 7.0 or greater, you will need to *first* open **Kleopatra** (**Apps ▸ Accessories ▸ Kleopatra**) before attempting to double-click any ``.gpg`` files.
+- On Tails 7.0, 7.1, 7.2, or 7.3, you will need to *first* open **Kleopatra** (**Apps ▸ Accessories ▸ Kleopatra**) before attempting to double-click any ``.gpg`` files.

+.. note:: If you are using any of these versions, please contact your *Administrator* about upgrading to Tails 7.4 or later.

-- Double-clicking decrypted messages or documents will attempt to open them in a default application suitable for the file type.
+- On all other versions of Tails, double-clicking the ``.gpg`` file will decrypt the file and attempt to open them in a default application suitable for the file type.

 If the default application does not work, you can right-click on the document and choose **Open with Other Application...** to try opening